 Morris' father - Tom Morris Sr., a k a Old Tom Morris - had won four Open Championships himself, the last in 1867, one year before his son's first British Open title.

 But Young Tom Morris had been winning tournaments before that.
 His first big win, according to the World Golf Hall of Fame, was an exhibition match in Perth at the age of 13.
 At 16, he won a big professional event at Carnoustie.

 Morris' introduction to golf came over the Prestwick Golf Links, where his father was the greenskeeper (in fact, Old Tom had laid out the original Prestwick twelve).
 When he was 13, Young Tom beat Old Tom in a match for the first time - his father was the reigning British Open champion, so that was a pretty big achievement.

 Young Tom played in the Open Championship for the first time in 1865, when he was just 14 years old.

 When he won the British Open in 1868, he was only 17 years old.
 Young Tom won again in 1869 and 1870.
 At that time, the winner of the tournament was presented with a "championship belt," officially called the Challenge Belt.
 The rules stipulated that anyone winning the belt three straight years got to keep it.
 Morris did just that, and the belt was his permanently.

-There was no tournament in 1871, but by 1872 the now-famous "Claret Jug" was ready, and Young Tom Morris won that trophy in its first year.
+There was no tournament in 1871 (largely because there was no "trophy" to present), but by 1872 the now-famous "Claret Jug" was ready, and Young Tom Morris won that trophy, too, in its first year.

 Three years later, Morris was playing an exhibition match when he received word that his wife and child had both died during childbirth.
 Morris himself died mere months later, on Christmas Day, 1875, at the age of 24.
-The cause is not known, but most people at the time blamed it on a broken heart.
+The cause is not known, but at the time most people sentimentally blamed it on a broken heart.

-Young Tom Morris would be outlived by his father, Old Tom Morris, by more than 30 years.
+Young Tom Morris was outlived by his father, Old Tom Morris, by more than 30 years.